raysan5/challenges/01_challenge_blocks/README.md

  - [audio_sound_loading](http://www.raylib.com/examples/web/loader.html?name=audio_sound_loading) - keyboard inputs check

 ## Getting help
-We strongly encourage you using the online [raylib forum](forum.raylib.com) or the official [UOC forum]() to discuss challenges with other students.
+We strongly encourage you using the online [raylib forum](forum.raylib.com) to discuss challenges with other students.
 However, we recommend not to look at any source code written by other students or share your source code with others **while working on the challenge**.

 ## License
 All code provided for this challenge is licensed under MIT License.
 Check [LICENSE](../LICENSE) for further details.